davidpaps/algorithms/README.md

-# Algorithms
+# Algorithms & Data Structures

-This is my notes from my quest to understand algorithms.
-It serves as a guide and resource to the core concepts of algorithms, and some of the most commonly used.
+This are my notes from my quest to understand algorithms and data structures.
+It serves as a guide and resource to the core concepts of algorithms, when to use them, and some of the most commonly used.

 ---